musevlt/mpdaf/doc/image.rst

 Image, optionally including a variance and a bad pixel mask.
-The Image object handles a 2D data array (basically a numpy masked array) containing flux values, associated with a :class:`WCS <mpdaf.obj.WCS>` object containing the spatial coordinated information (alpha,delta).
+The Image object handles a 2D data array (basically a numpy masked array) containing flux values, associated with a `WCS <mpdaf.obj.WCS>` object containing the spatial coordinated information (alpha,delta).
 Optionally, a variance data array can be attached and used for weighting the flux values.
 Array masking is used to ignore some of the pixel values in the calculations.